RedisGears/RedisGears/docs/quickstart.md

 ```

-* Install build-essential (or the equavalent to your system):
+* Install the build-essential package, or its equivalent, on your system:
 for Debian-like systems:
 ```
 apt-get install build-essential